Kermit9909/Kermit9909.github.io/_posts/2025-03-26-win-top5-tips.md

 ipconfig /renew
 ```

 This will enable your DHCP server to issue you a new IP address.
-However, most internet browser isues are DNS related and the ***ipconfig** command has other options to address this as well.
-Try:
+Which may help if you have an outdated or invalid IP address lease due to a DHCP glitch, your computer couldn't reach the DHCP server, or if another device accidentally got the same IP address.
+It happens.

+In addition, **ipconfig** can address DNS issues as well.

+Try this:

 ```cmd
 ipconfig /flushdns